MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Planner/Get-MgUserPlannerPlan.md

 Retrieve a list of plannerplan objects shared with a user object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaUserPlannerPlan](/powershell/module/Microsoft.Graph.Beta.Planner/Get-MgBetaUserPlannerPlan?view=graph-powershell-beta)

 ## SYNTAX

 ```